Evolution of the horse: Return to the Americas

 Horses only returned to the Americas with Christopher Columbus in 1493.
 These were Iberian horses first brought to Hispaniola and later to Panama, Mexico, Brazil, Peru, Argentina, and, in 1538, Florida.
 The first horses to return to the main continent were 16 specifically identified horses brought by Hernán Cortés.
 Subsequent explorers, such as Coronado and De Soto, brought ever-larger numbers, some from Spain and others from breeding establishments set up by the Spanish in the Caribbean.
 Later, as Spanish missions were founded on the mainland, horses would eventually be lost or stolen, and proliferated into large herds of feral horses that became known as mustangs.

 Details

 Toes

 The ancestors of the horse came to walk only on the end of the third toe and both side (second and fourth) "toes".
 Skeletal remnants show obvious wear on the back of both sides of metacarpal and metatarsal bones, commonly called the "splint bones".
 They are the remnants of the second and the fourth toes.
 Modern horses retain the splint bones; they are often believed to be useless attachments, but they in fact play an important role in supporting the carpal joints (front knees) and even the tarsal joints (hocks).

-A 2018 study has found remnants of the remaining digits in the horse's hoof, suggesting a retention of all five digits (albeit in a "hourglass" arrangement where metacarpals/tarsals are present proximally and phalanges distally).
+A 2018 study has found remnants of the remaining digits in the horse's hoof, suggesting a retention of all five digits (albeit in an "hourglass" arrangement where metacarpals/tarsals are present proximally and phalanges distally).